Livermore Amateur Radio Klub

 Ham Coordinator: John Street, WB6ETY wb6ety

 This event takes place in downtown Danville and is a foot race.
 Each position will be stationary, except for a possible bicycle sweep.
-Net Control will be in downtown Danville.
 Due to the location of the positions you will be able to perform your function with a handheld radio.
+The week of the event you will receive all necessary information including assignments.
 This event is a great chance to get out and use your radio and all levels of experience is welcome.
+Our prime concern is to provide emergency communications along the race routes.
 Assignment times are from 0700 hrs until released.

 =================================